-1. The Church of Christ glories in water baptism as being essential for salvation, yet no one in that sect has any assurance of their salvation!

-2. The Church of Rome glories in their rituals, rites, novenas, the beauty of Vatican City, the majesty of the papacy.

-3. The Mormon glories in the vast financial holdings of the Latter-Day Saint church.

-4. Some Independent Baptists glory in their busses, visitation program, numerical growth of their ministries.

-5. Many preachers will glory in their "honorary doctorate" that some school gave them.
-They will now insist in being called "Doctor" although they never earned the title.

-6. Lutherans glory in Luther, Romanists in Peter, Methodists in Wesley.
-Many Pentecostalists will glory in some charismatic preacher in the past.
+- 1. The Church of Christ glories in water baptism as being essential for salvation, yet no one in that sect has any assurance of their salvation! - 2.
+The Church of Rome glories in their rituals, rites, novenas, the beauty of Vatican City, the majesty of the papacy. - 3.
+The Mormon glories in the vast financial holdings of the Latter-Day Saint church. - 4.
+Some Independent Baptists glory in their busses, visitation program, numerical growth of their ministries. - 5.
+Many preachers will glory in their "honorary doctorate" that some school gave them.
+They will now insist in being called "Doctor" although they never earned the title. - 6.
+Lutherans glory in Luther, Romanists in Peter, Methodists in Wesley.
+Calvinists can't get pasts Calvin.
+Plymouth Brethren are often stuck at John Nelson Darby and William Kelly.
+Pentecostals will glory in some charismatic preacher in the past.
 Baptists like to glory in Charles Spurgeon, Jack Hyles or John R. Rice.
 They glory in men instead of the cross.